 I recently completed three different projects where I etched some glass windows.
 With each of these projects I used a different technique, and thought I’d share these three techniques with you.
 I used EtchAll Cream for these windows and found it quite easy to use.
 The Cream is thick and does not drip or run like thinner brands that are available.
 The people at EtchAll are very helpful and provide some excellent technical support if you have any questions.

 This is one of four long windows that Susan Siefer and I etched recently for a restaurant.
-The owners wanted most of the view blocked, so we designed these canvas window treatments that covered 3/4’s of the window.
-To allow some light to filter in, we etched two rows of 3″ diameter circles.
+The owners wanted most of the view blocked, so we designed these canvas window treatments that covered three quarters of the window.
+To allow some light to filter in, we etched two rows of 3 inch diameter circles.

 Here you see Susan applying the adhesive vinyl circle templates to the window.
 We purchased the vinyl by the foot, cut out our circles in the studio, and applied the vinyl to the windows in sections, to make it more manageable.
 You need to burnish the vinyl well and mask out any areas that you do not want etched.
 The EtchAll cream is then applied thickly, with a spatula.
 After 15 minutes, the Cream is scraped off (and put in a container to be reused later!), and the windows are cleaned well before pulling off the vinyl.
 The EtchAll site has step by step directions and tips.